fionnydarmawan/cse15l-lab-reports/LabReport1.md

 # **Lab Report 1 - Remote Access Tutorial**
 ## Welcome to CSE 15L!
-This page will guide you to log into a course-specific account on `ieng6`!
+This page will guide you to log into your course-specific account on `ieng6`!

 ## Step 1: Installing Visual Studio Code
 To download and install VS Code, simnply visit their website [here!](https://code.visualstudio.com/),